COVID-19 claims second life in Franklin County

-OTTAWA—The Franklin County Health Department announced the death of a county resident Monday, the second life claimed by COVID-19 in the county.
+OTTAWA—The Franklin County Health Department announced the death of a county resident Monday, the second directly related to the coronavirus pandemic.

-County health officials said that protecting the health of the community remains a top priority and asked Franklin County residents to continue to adhere to the following recommendations as much as possible:
+Protecting the health of our community remains a top priority, county health officials said, as they reissued the following guidelines for all Franklin County residents:

 • Wear a mask in public spaces.